-Workshop: On Week 12 (November 13), students will trade papers and offer suggestions for improvement to the others.
+Workshop: On Week 12 (November 19), students will trade papers and offer suggestions for improvement to the others.

-Presentation: Each student will give a 7-9 minute presentation on Week 14 (November 27) and Week 15 (December 4) if necessary.
+Presentation: Each student will give a 7-9 minute presentation on Week 14 (December 3).
 The presentation will be a summary of your research finding tailored to the class's interests and needs; power point is allowed, but not required.
 All students will critique one or two presentations.

 Research Librarian: Contact Information

-Christa Bailey
+Jane Dodge

 Librarian, School of Information

 and Department of Accounting & Finance

 Dr. Martin Luther King, Jr. Library

 San Jose State University

 (408) 808-2422

-christa.bailey@sjsu.edu
+jane.dodge@sjsu.edu